Skip to main content

 The clinical challenge lies in this optimization.
 Over-suppression of estradiol can be as detrimental as allowing it to become too high.
 Clinical studies have demonstrated that long-term use of aromatase inhibitors like anastrozole can be associated with a measurable decrease in bone mineral density (BMD).

-One study focusing on with low testosterone found that after 12 months, the group receiving anastrozole showed a decrease in spine BMD, whereas the placebo group experienced a slight increase.
-This highlights the direct impact of estradiol suppression on skeletal health, even while are being increased.
+One study focusing on older men with low testosterone found that after 12 months, the group receiving anastrozole showed a decrease in spine BMD, whereas the placebo group experienced a slight increase.
+This highlights the direct impact of estradiol suppression on skeletal health, even while testosterone levels are being increased.
 The increase in testosterone alone is not always sufficient to counteract the negative skeletal effects of low estradiol.
 Both hormones play distinct and crucial roles in bone metabolism.

 Effective hormonal management requires balancing the benefits of controlling excess estrogen with the necessity of preserving its vital role in male bone maintenance.